Nattime/blackjack/README.md

 	-added working blackjack game
 	-created new text file for notes
-	-fixed problem with hand: 8, 2, ACE; gave total of 11 instead of 21
+	-fixed problem with hand: 8, 2, ACE; gave total of 11 instead of 21 -added a file to easily upload to git